-Innocent but erotic, cheesy as all hell and yet still oozing sex appeal; it’s truly an irrefutable fact that pin up girls have one twisted tightrope to walk!
+Innocent but erotic, cheesy yet still oozing sex appeal; it’s an irrefutable fact that pin up girls have one twisted tightrope to walk!

-But how did we get this icon of salaciously safe female sexuality?
-A figure that’s somehow suitable for the side of weapons, twee ironic tattoos and more boudoir shoots than you can shake a stick at.
+But how did we get this mixed up icon of salaciously safe female sexuality?
+A figure that’s somehow simultaneously suitable for the side of weapons, twee tattoos and more boudoir shoots than you can shake a stick at.

 Well my friends, let’s start at the very beginning (a very good place to start) with the mother of all pin ups:

 Created in 1887 by Charles Gibson, The Gibson Girl is now widely accepted as the first pin up.

 Drawn lasciviously The Gibson Girl represented a woman that could be imitated but couldn’t actually exist (thanks to biologically impossible!)

 She had sizeable breasts but an itty bitty wasp waist.
 A swan like neck and masses of dark hair piled precariously atop her head, that was miraculously impervious to sweat, rain and general disaster.